ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 #. ``cd`` into the experiment directory

 #.
-Set the environment variable ``EXPTDIR`` for either bash or csh, respectively:
+Set the environment variable ``$EXPTDIR`` for either bash or csh, respectively:

    .. code-block:: console

       export EXPTDIR=`pwd`
       setenv EXPTDIR `pwd`

 #.
-Copy the wrapper scripts from the regional_workflow directory into the experiment directory.
+Copy the wrapper scripts from the ``regional_workflow`` directory into the experiment directory.
 Each workflow task has a wrapper script that sets environment variables and runs the job script.

    .. code-block:: console